On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Introduction

 Finally we close the introduction by outlining the plan of the paper.
 In Section \ref{s-pre}, we give the basic definitions.
 In Section \ref{ggp}, we review some facts on the linear action of a reductive group on a projective space.
 In Section \ref{GH-cont}, we list the main analytic results we need in this note.
 First we recall the recent results appeared in \cite{CDS2, CDS3, Tian2014}.
 Then we also state the Gromov-Hausdorff continuity for conical K\"ahler-Einstein metrics on a smooth family of Fano pairs (see \cite{CDS2, CDS3, Tian2014}).
 In Section \ref{uni}, we prove that when the angle is small enough, the filling is always unique.
 In Section \ref{ss-continuity}, we establish the main technical tool of our argument, which is a continuity theorem.
 We remark, with it we can already show Theorem \ref{log-main} under the assumption that the nearby fibers are all $\be$-K-polystable.
 In Section \ref{s-K-semistable}, we will prove the K-semi-stability of the nearby points by applying the continuity method.
 First in Section \ref{K-semistable} we prove Theorem \ref{ss} which says that any orbit closure of a K-semistable Fano manifold contains only one isomorphic class of K-polystable $\QQ$-Fano variety.
 In particular, this is an extension of the result of \cite{CS2014} for the Fano case.
 In Section \ref{ss-zopen}, we show that a smoothing of a K-semistable $\mathbb{Q}$-Fano variety is always K-semistable.
 In Section \ref{ss-proof}, by puting all the results together, we finish the proof of Theorem \ref{main} and \ref{log-main}.
-In Section \ref{ss-luna}, we apply our results and prove a Luna slice type theorem for K-stability, which is used to establish Theorem \ref{t-good}. \Blue{In Section \ref{s-apendix}, we discuss two results which we need from the general theory of group action.}
+In Section \ref{ss-luna}, we apply our results and prove a Luna slice type theorem for K-stability, which is used to establish Theorem \ref{t-good}.
+In Section \ref{s-apendix}, we will discuss several technical results that are needed on the general theory of linear action of a reductive group on projective space.